AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 for those who reject the nonsense about naming the files depending on the number of channels and bitdepth.

-PNM files widely used in the Unix world as simple ASCII or binary image files that are easy to read and write.
+PNM files are widely used in the Unix world as simple ASCII or binary image files that are easy to read and write.
 They are not compressed, and are not particularly efficient for large images.
 They are not widely used in the professional graphics world, but because of their historical